-"disprove" whether they are "really transgender".
+This question is unimportant to the experiences of most trans-identified people.
+It is a part of who they are and their identity should be respected.
+Do not try to find ways to "prove" or "disprove" whether they are "really transgender".
 No one knows a person better than themselves.
 Also, no one has "proven" whether being transgender or cisgender identified is biological or environmental.
-Either way, it does not change the fact that the trans\ person who has come out to you needs your love and support unconditionally.
+Either way, it does not change the fact that the trans person who has come out to you needs your love and support, unconditionally.